The Gallaher Trust works alongside a number of Delivery Partners servicing an array of sectors.

 Through a number of programmes, training will be provided for sixty individuals, with all graduates being guaranteed at least one interview with a local manufacturing company.

-So far, 19 trainees have graduated from the two training programmes which have already taken place, with nine of these securing jobs.
+So far, 46 trainees have graduated from four training programmes which have already taken place, with 13 of these securing jobs and a further seven undertaking additional training and education.

 Habitat for Humanity NI

-A total of £150,000 to be spent over the next three years, has been committed to Habitat for Humanity NI’s Building Impact project.
+Over approximately four years, a total of £180,000 has been committed to Habitat for Humanity NI’s Building Impact project.

 Ballymena Business Centre